carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 `tar`. `tar` can be used to combine files into a single archive file and, optionally, compress it.

-Let's start with the file we downloaded from the lesson site, `hpc-intro-code.tar.gz`.
+Let's start with the file we downloaded from the lesson site, `amdahl.tar.gz`.
 The "gz" part stands for _gzip_, which is a compression library.
-This kind of file can usually be interpreted by reading its name: it appears somebody took a folder named "hpc-intro-code," wrapped up all its contents in a single file with `tar`, then compressed that archive with `gzip` to save space.
+This kind of file can usually be interpreted by reading its name: it appears somebody took a folder named "hpc-carpentry-amdahl-46c9b4b," wrapped up all its contents in a single file with `tar`, then compressed that archive with `gzip` to save space.
 Let's check using `tar` with the `-t` flag, which prints the "**t**able of contents" without unpacking the file, specified by `-f <filename>`, on the remote computer.
 Note that you can concatenate the two flags, instead of writing `-t -f` separately.

 ```
 {{ site.local.prompt }} ssh {{ site.remote.user }}@{{ site.remote.login }}
-{{ site.remote.prompt }} tar -tf hpc-intro-code.tar.gz
+{{ site.remote.prompt }} tar -tf amdahl.tar.gz
-hpc-intro-code/
-hpc-intro-code/amdahl
-hpc-intro-code/README.md
-hpc-intro-code/LICENSE.txt
+hpc-carpentry-amdahl-46c9b4b/
+hpc-carpentry-amdahl-46c9b4b/.github/
+hpc-carpentry-amdahl-46c9b4b/.github/workflows/
+hpc-carpentry-amdahl-46c9b4b/.github/workflows/python-publish.yml
+hpc-carpentry-amdahl-46c9b4b/.gitignore
+hpc-carpentry-amdahl-46c9b4b/LICENSE
+hpc-carpentry-amdahl-46c9b4b/README.md
+hpc-carpentry-amdahl-46c9b4b/amdahl/
+hpc-carpentry-amdahl-46c9b4b/amdahl/__init__.py
+hpc-carpentry-amdahl-46c9b4b/amdahl/__main__.py
+hpc-carpentry-amdahl-46c9b4b/amdahl/amdahl.py
+hpc-carpentry-amdahl-46c9b4b/requirements.txt
+hpc-carpentry-amdahl-46c9b4b/setup.py
 ```
 {: .language-bash}